reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 ![empty board](../images/tutorial/empty-board.png)

-this is because the Board component hasn't passed the `value` prop to each Square component it creates yet.
-To fix it we'll add the `value` prop to each Square component created by the Board component:
+This is because the Board component hasn't passed the `value` prop to each Square component it creates yet.
+To fix it you'll add the `value` prop to each Square component created by the Board component:

 ```jsx {5-7,10-12,15-17}
 export default function Board() {